Faculty and Advisory Committee

 Rick Mossman

 Rick Mossman served as a National Park Ranger for over 37 years working in 13 different units of the National Park system from Washington DC to Alaska and retired as the Chief Ranger of Wind Cave National Park, South Dakota.
 Mossman started his career in the NPS while in college at Kansas State University where he received a B.S. degree in Wildlife Management.
 Mossman has served in very prominent Parks including Grand Canyon, Yellowstone, Glacier Bay, and Wrangell-St. Elias National Parks.
 During his career he has served continually as a Federal Law enforcement officer.
 Mossman has certifications in Wildland fire, structure fire, Search and Rescue, an EMT for over 30 years, blue carded scuba diver for the NPS, and instructor for numerous medical, search and rescue and other Ranger activities.
-For the last thirteen years of his career, he served on the Intermountain Incident Management team of the National Park Service.
+For the last thirteen years of his career he served on the Intermountain Incident Management team of the National Park Service.
 This team handles “all-Risk” incidents which occur in Parks throughout the country.

 Mossman is a consultant for two Homeland Security contractors and an instructor for the National Association of Search and Rescue, teaching throughout the nation.